fguerri/internet-outbound-microhack-bak/README.md

 - Verify that your VNet Peering and Site-to-site VPN are functioning as expected: From the "wvd-workstation" VM, access the on-prem Linux box via SSH (IP address: 10.57.2.4).

+  > Please note that "ssh" is available in the Windows 10 Command Prompt.
+You can also install Putty or your favorite SSH client.

 ## :checkered_flag: Results

 - You have deployed a basic Azure and On-Premises environment using a Terraform template
 - You have become familiar with the components you have deployed in your subscription
-- You are now be able to login to all VMs using your specified credentials
+- You are now able to login to all VMs using your specified credentials
 - End-to-end network connectivity has been verified from On-Premises to Azure

 Now that we have the base lab deployed, we can progress to the MicroHack challenges!